 - What efficiencies will be recognized and how will they be passed along to clients?

 Advances in Electronic Data Capture (EDC) minimize some of the concerns surrounding the physical location of a CDM service provider; however, it does not negate the aforementioned core Competencies (quality, adaptive customer service, effective communication and timeline management) and should not be relied upon as the ultimate solution for global Clinical Data Management.
 With over half of all clinical trials utilizing paper CRFs as the method of data capture, effective global Clinical Data Management service providers must be able to translate efficiencies gained from EDC to paper based studies.

-Some points to consider are:
+Further points to consider include:

 - If a CRF template used by another service provider is supplied as a guide for the current trial, can efficiencies be gained?